 Richard Sharp passed away the evening of June 24th in 2014 from Posterior Cortical Atrophy (PCA), a rare form of Alzheimer’s Disease.
 He fought nobly to help find a cure for future generations.
 In Rick’s honor his wife, Sherry and family continue to support research to find a cure for this dreadful disease.

 “I am committed to fighting Alzheimer’s Disease at any opportunity possible with both my time and resources.
 Alzheimer’s is relentless, but so am I!
-I will not give up until either a cure is found or I die trying.
-I would be so honored to have you join me in the fight at the Rick Sharp Classic.
-It will be a fun two days, but more importantly, the money raised will get us that much closer to finding a cure.”
+I will not give up until either a cure is found or I die trying.”

 Alzheimer’s Disease is the most recognized form of dementia and affects almost 6 million Americans.
 Many live with the disease for as long as 20 years before they are diagnosed.
 There is no cure.